Baltoli/project-docs/notes/log.md

   compilation does need to give an absolute path to clang so that `__FILE__` gets expanded correctly.
 * Working on TESLA command documentation.

+## 13/5/2017

+* Things to look at today - command documentation needs finishing off, but other than that not a lot.
+Will take tomorrow to look at the dissertation writing again (maybe with some reading of Zobel, but today can be a partial break from TESLA).
+* Maybe replace mentions of "marker functions" with "instrumentation hooks" in the writeup?
+Possibly clearer.

+## 14/5/2017

+* Got a reply from Alan regarding my first draft - some good points but also some that have been fixed already based on feedback frOm Robert.
+* Should work in a reference to soundiness somewhere - good justification for why it's OK to do finite bounded model checking.
+Doing this requires that I call out exactly why my method is unsound - basically because you can go "off the end".
+* Fixed up a number of issues with the bibliography and sent the newer version of the dissertation back to Alan with some more comments.